siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/multiThreading/threadLifeCycle/ThreadLifeCycle.md

 * A thread actually executes inside its run() method.
 * JVM thread scheduler picks it from RUNNABLE.
-* Only one thread per core can be in RUNNING state.
+* Only one thread per core can be in RUNNING abstractState.

 ## 4. WAITING

-* A thread is in WAITING state if it is waiting indefinitely for another thread to signal it.
+* A thread is in WAITING abstractState if it is waiting indefinitely for another thread to signal it.
-* Enters this state when you call wait() without timeout.
+* Enters this abstractState when you call wait() without timeout.
 * Comes back when another thread calls notify() / notifyAll().

 ## 5. TIMED_WAITING